-No person shall ride a skateboard, use roller-skates, rollerblades, or non-motorized scooters on District property.
+No person shall ride a skateboard, use rollerskates, rollerblades, or non-motorized scooters on District property.
 Bicycles and motorized bicycles shall not be operated on pedestrian walkways or in buildings.
-Bicycles and motorized bicycles must park only in designated areas (§ 21113[g] CVC).
+Bicycles and motorized bicycles must park only in designated areas.
 Motorcycles are not permitted to drive in any area that motor vehicles are prohibited from entering, except designated motorcycle parking areas.
-Bicycle and motorized bicycle occupants are required to wear appropriate helmets (§ 27803[a] CVC).
+Bicycle and motorized bicycle occupants are required to wear appropriate helmets.